jeffjewett/pcf-book-service/README.md

 ![](./images/ef10.png)

-Add another class named CloudSQLConnection, with the following code:
+Add a class named CloudSQLConnection, with the following code:

 ```
 using System;